naturalis/mebioda/doc/week3/w3p5/README.md

 external ontologies.
 This is a good idea, because we are only going to be able to link up on the web of data if there is a shared agreement across different data sources on what our predicates mean.
-And to make sure that we uniquely identify the predicate, it is given a URL (even if that doesn't necessarily mean that the URL resolves to a web page!
-The important part is that it is unique across the entire world, which URLs automatically are.)
+And to make sure that we uniquely identify the predicate, it is given a URI (a special type of URL that is used for identifying things.
+It doesn't necessarily lead to a web page when you try to load it, though it might.
+The main purpose is just to create an identifier.)

 > Exercise 3: in the trait data for your model plant, look for the predicate 'Leaf Complexity'.
-> What is its URL?
+> What is its URI?
 What ontology does it come from?

 ### Objects